This doc explains features in ClickUp 2.0. Looking for a 1.0 doc? Check out this link!

 Now, we need to set up the statuses for your task workflows.
 This is an essential component of the Scrum methodology.
 Select our Custom Statuses, and then click Scrum to access our pre-formatted Statuses for this workflow.
-You can also customize your own statuses and save them as a template for use on other Projects.
+You can also customize your own statuses and save them as a template for use in other Folders.

 Tags can serve as the means by which each task within a sprint is organized.
 For example, there can be tags added for tasks that are bugs, hot-fixes, and server issues, just to name a few.
 Also, simply adding a

 Sprint tag to your tasks can help clarify imminent action items.